Description:

 Let’s build and execute the “HREFDef” example.

-- Drag a “BootstrapGrid, Label, Image, Hyperlink, and Submit” control to the canvas and arrange them as shown below.
+- Drag a “BootstrapGrid, Label, Image, Hyperlink, and Submit” control onto the canvas and arrange them as shown below.

 - Double-click the “HREF” widget to configure the “Settings” properties.
-Provide a name for the control, a name for the hyperlink, and a URL to navigate to.
+Enter a name for the control, a name for the hyperlink, and a URL to navigate to.
 Select the checkbox to open the target in a new window.
-Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Hide” checkbox to hide this widget at runtime.
 Click the Submit button.

 - Select the “Styling” tab.
-Provide the style script and syntax for the CSS styles.
+Enter the style script and syntax for the CSS styles.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 - Double-click the “HREF” widget to configure the “Other” properties.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 - Double-click the “HREF” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
 Click the Save button.

-- Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+- Save the Form Definition.
+Select Actions > Create Form Instance.
+Generate a new Form Instance, then select the check box to edit it.

-- The Form is rendered as below.
-Click the hyperlink to navigate to the website.
-Click the Submit button to complete.
+- The Form is displayed as shown below.
+Click the hyperlink to navigate to the website, then click the Submit button to complete.

-- Note: The Hyperlink widget can also be initialized through the jQuery expression as below.
+- Note: The Hyperlink widget can also be initialized using the jQuery expression as shown below.

 $("#href1").attr('href', "http://www.google.com");